 LMDC has made \$143 million available to supplement the Empire State Development (ESD) Job Creation and Retention Program (JCRP).
-To date, 72 companies have committed to retaining 66,750 jobs in Lower Manhattan of which more than 13,000 were jobs attracted from other parts of New York City (NYC).
-In addition, these companies have committed to creating 5,173 new jobs in Lower Manhattan of which 3,553 were being created by companies newly relocating Downtown.
-As part of the commitment of these companies, over 15,000 Lower Manhattan jobs have been retained, some of which were World Trade Center companies directly displaced by the 9/11 attacks.
+To date, 72 companies have committed to retaining 66,750 jobs in Lower Manhattan of which 13,220 were jobs attracted from other parts of NYC.
+In addition, these companies have committed to creating 5,173 new jobs in Lower Manhattan of which 3,553 are being created by companies newly relocating Downtown.
+As part of the commitment of these companies, 15,057 NYC jobs outside of Lower Manhattan have been retained, some of which were WTC companies directly displaced by the 9/11 attacks."

-ESD and the New York City Economic Development Corporation stopped accepting requests for new JCRP grant offers on December 31, 2015, the program offer deadline.
+Since 12/31/15, ESD and the New York City Economic Development Corporation stopped accepting requests for new JCRP grant offers in accordance with the program offer deadline that had been in place.

 JCRP is not expected to be closed for another 10 years as there are still funds to be disbursed and there is a 10 year post grant compliance requirement for the recipients of funds, as such this program remains open and is ongoing.
-The balance of ESDC budget should be exhausted by the end of 2018 at which time LMDC funds will again begin to be drawn upon to fulfill the scheduled disbursements to the remaining Grantees.
+The balance of ESDC budget should be exhausted shortly at which time LMDC funds will again begin to be drawn upon to fulfill the scheduled disbursements to the remaining Grantees.